pucherot/Pi.Alert/README.md

 - Debian 12 and newer:

   If you are using Debian 12 or a related distribution, the script throws an error when installing packages with pip3.
-To counter this, I have provided a script for testing that uses the pip3 parameter "--break-system-packages".
+To counter this, I have provided a script that uses the pip3 parameter "--break-system-packages".
   #### `curl -sSL https://github.com/leiweibau/Pi.Alert/raw/main/install/pialert_install_debian12.sh | bash`

 - [Installation Guide (step by step)](docs/INSTALL.md)